kuflow/kuflow-sdk-python/CONTRIBUTING.md

 scripts/poetry_update.sh
 ```

+Remember that this command gets the latest versions of the dependencies and to update the poetry.lock file.

 #### Sharing development utilities

 Some development utilities are repo wide dependencies.
 See the dev group of the root folder’s pyproject.toml.
 But production dependencies not exist in the root pyproject.toml.